Need to know

 Residents who meet specific criteria can also access rebates of up to $1000 to go towards installing a solar or heat pump hot water system.

 Rebates and subsidies aren't just limited to solar installation.
 Several state governments have programs to help households upgrade to more energy-efficient appliances.

 Climate Smart Energy Savers is a new program offering Queenslanders between $300 and $1000 cash back when they replace old appliances with four-star-rated (or higher) energy-efficient versions or solar and heat pump hot water systems.

 Anyone installing the appliance in their current residence in the state is eligible, provided they haven't already received assistance from another government program for the eligible appliance, but the higher range of payments are only available to those who qualify for the low-income rebate.

 State electricity distributors Energex and Ergon also offer rebates of up to $400 if you install a new or convert an existing air conditioner to a more energy-efficient PeakSmart model under their rewards programs.

 Unfortunately, the Sunshine State has no rebate or subsidy offers for solar or battery installation, but Queenslanders can enlist the help of federal guarantees designed to encourage the generation of renewable power.

 These programs are also accessible in the states and territories covered by their own unique rebate, grant and subsidy initiatives.

-One of these federal initiatives is the Small-scale Renewable Energy Scheme (SRES), which basically serves as a discount on the cost of installing solar, sometimes to the tune of thousands of dollars.
+One of these federal initiatives is the Small-scale Renewable Energy Scheme (SRES), which offers financial incentives to encourage people to reduce emissions.

 For more info on the SRES, check out the Clean Energy Regulator's guide and to get more detail on the various state and territory schemes, visit the energy.gov.au rebates and assistance search portal.